MTG x TMNT

 Michelangelo, Mutant BFF: This party dude gets out of hand pretty quickly.

-Primordial Pachyderm: Hits hard and blocks well.
+Primordial Pachyderm: An MTG TMNT option that hits hard and blocks well.

 Non-Creatures